danswer-ai/danswer/README.md

 </a>
 </p>

-<strong>[Danswer](https://www.danswer.ai/)</strong> lets you ask questions in natural language and get back
-answers based on your team specific documents.
+<strong>[Danswer](https://www.danswer.ai/)</strong> is the Generative AI Chat for teams.
+Deploy anywhere and have full control over your data.
 Think ChatGPT if it had access to your team's unique knowledge.
 Connects to all common workplace tools such as Slack, Google Drive, Confluence, etc.

 Teams have used Danswer to:
 - Speedup customer support and escalation turnaround time.